 The WBI Definition of Workplace Bullying

-Workplace Bullying is repeated, health-harming mistreatment of one or more persons (the targets) by one or more perpetrators that takes one or more of the following forms:
+Workplace Bullying is repeated, health-harming mistreatment of one or more persons (the targets) by one or more perpetrators.
+It is abusive conduct that is :

 - Is driven by perpetrators' need to control the targeted individual(s).